ilknurm/take_home_task/README.md

 sensitive.
 4. Change “Junior” to “Senior”.

+The following steps can be done manually by running the commands in the terminal or you can write a bash script and run that.
+We will also look at the bash script.

 1.There are 98 lines in file.txt
-Getting the number of lines can be achieved in multiple ways.
+Getting the number of lines can be achieved in multiple ways but we'll look at two for now.

 One method is to run a one line command, naviagte to the directory where your file.txt is located and run the following: